tanayyadav28/AI2100-Deep-Learning/README.md

 # HW 4
 - Created a CNN using the functions defined in HW 3.
-- Trained the CNN on the CIFAR-10 dataset
+- Trained the CNN on the MNIST
 - Used a mini-batch approach to update the weights
 - Backprops available: Vanilla SGD, Momentum SGD, RMSProp
 - At the end of last epoch, visualized the features extracted by the network